Early Childhood Classes

 Levels 3-4 (returning students, or students entering first grade)

 This class is for children who enjoy making music but are waiting to begin traditional formal instruction.
 Through attention to the child’s singing voice, listening skills, and motor development, this class provides opportunities for students to make music in a creative setting while developing entry-level musical concepts and skills.
 Written by the Conservatory’s early childhood faculty, the curricula have been updated to reflect current philosophy and practice.
-Level 1: Stories and Song; Level 2: Music and You; Level 3: Global Music; Level 4: Music through Time.
-Materials fee for Levels 1-2 includes a tote bag, rhythm kit, book, and 2 CDs.
-Materials fee for Levels 3-4 includes a tote bag, book and CD, and an Appalachian dulcimer.
+Level 1: Music and You; Level 2: Orchestral Stories and Song; Level 3: Music Around the World; Level 4: Music through Time.
+Materials fee for Levels 1-2 includes a tote bag, rhythm kit, book, 3 CDs with songbooks, and a set of resonator bells.
+Materials fee for Levels 3-4 includes a tote bag, 2 CDs with accompanying books, and an Appalachian dulcimer.
 Students complete two levels per academic year (15 classes per level).
 Levels 1-2 must be completed before entering Levels 3-4.
 New students may be admitted to Level 3-4 on approval from the department head; an additional fee of $60 covering materials from Levels 1-2 will be added.

 - Musical Explorations